CoquiCoders/primerPesoDocs/README.md

 * Step 1: What is it?

-* Step 2: Technology used and built on
+* Step 2: Users

-* Step 3: The Design style Guide to keep it updated
+* Step 3: Technology used and built on

-* Step 4: Users
+* Step 4: How to get started?

-* Step 5: How to test it?
+* Step 5: The Design style Guide to keep it updated

-* Step 6: Which analytics do we measure?
+* Step 6: Environments

 * Step 7: Integrate PrimerPeso in current systems

-* Step 8: Costs
+* Step 8: Hosting and other Costs

 * Step 9: Questions?